January – March, 2026

 Additional costs: Round trip airfare to Rio Gallegos, Buenos Aires hotel, gratuities

-Add-on options: 3 days / 4 nights on the Rio Santa Cruz for Atlantic steelhead and sea trout for 2900 USD.
+Add-on options: 3 days / 4 nights on the Rio Santa Cruz for Atlantic steelhead and sea trout.
+2026 rate tba.

 Additional Information & Resources